borya09/whoru/README.md

 `html.header-fixed`

-*.header-fixed* appears in ##html## element When document is scrolled more than the header navbar height
+**.header-fixed** appears in the **html** element When document is scrolled more than the header navbar height

 `li.wh-header-option.current`

-*.current* appears when the displayed section in the browser represents that option in the navbar
+**.current** appears when the displayed section in the browser represents that option in the navbar

 `li.wh-header-locale.current`

-*.current* appears when the displayed language represents that locale in the navbar
+**.current** appears when the displayed language represents that locale in the navbar